-Sewer is privately owned by one mobile home park that comprises most of DUC 3, and the sewer is fed into the East Trunk Sewer.
+The sewer is privately owned by one mobile home park that comprises most of DUC 3, and the sewer is fed into the East Trunk Sewer.
 The sewer main in DUC 3 is 40 to 50 years old, which places it in the District's CIP in the foreseeable future.
 DUCs 4 and 5 receive full sewer service and are not planned for replacement due to condition or capacity.
 In DUC 6, the uppermost area is a small community of 25 homes with no sewer service, and there is no sanitary sewer system planned.
 Sewer service is provided by EVWD to three of the six streets in this DUC.
 The other three streets are served by leach and septic systems that are over 50 years old.
 According to EVWD, many of the lots in these areas have been divided into 5,000-square-foot lots, and sanitary systems do not meet current water quality control board requirements.
 EVWD indicated that it is searching for grant funding to bring sanitary sewers to all areas in DUC 6.

 DUC 7 is served by sewer and water facilities in all but two locations, both of which are currently vacant.
 Some of the residential properties around this location are currently on septic systems.
 Future conversions of these residences from septic to sewer could be challenging given that the current flows on the sewer mains along Foothill Boulevard and Greenspot Road are at capacity during wet weather flows, according EVWD's Sewer System Master Plan.
 EVWD is proposing to replace the 10-inch-diameter mains with 30-inch-diameter mains.
-With the anticipated adoption of the Airport Specific Plan (2022) adjacent to the northern border of San Bernardino International Airport, the sewer main lines will need to be upgraded.
 This may offer opportunities to reduce the cost of septic conversions to sewer mains because they will have been slated for expansion in capacity due to envisioned commercial and industrial land uses.